 written by novelist and playwright Agatha Christie, opens in the west end

 district of London.
+It

-It would go on to become the longest, continuous running play in history.
+will go on to become the longest, continuous running play in history.

-1990...The Seattle to Bellevue Floating Bridge (the longest in
+1990...The Seattle to Bellevue Floating Bridge in

-enter King Tutankhamen's Tomb in more than 3,000 years.
+tomb in more than 3,000 years.
 The tomb is located in Egypt's Valley of the Kings

 1931...The first cloverleaf road intersection is opened in the

 at the junction of New Jersey's

 1942...Casablanca, the WWII

 drama staring Humphrey Bogart and Ingrid Bergman,

 The La Marseillaise scene is called

 the greatest in Hollywood history.